Looe Key National Marine Sanctuary: Replacement by Florida Keys National Marine Sanctuary

 In early 1990, the U.S. Congress passed the Florida Keys National Marine Sanctuary and Protection Act, legislatively creating a national marine sanctuary for the first time.
 On November 16, 1990, President George H. W. Bush signed legislation establishing the Florida Keys National Marine Sanctuary, which protected an area of 3,800 sqmi in the waters of the Florida Keys.
 This new sanctuary subsumed both the Looe Key and the Key Largo national marine sanctuaries, which lay within its boundaries.
 The Looe Key sanctuary's superintendent, Billy Causey, left that position in 1990 and became the first superintendent of the Florida Keys National Marine Sanctuary in 1991.

 The legislation establishing the Florida Keys National Marine Sanctuary specified that the Looe Key National Marine Sanctuary continue to administer waters previously under its jurisdiction until NOAA could publish a comprehensive management plan for the new sanctuary.
 The Looe Key National Marine Sanctuary therefore and had its own superintendent until 1997 and continued to carry out administrative functions until that year.
 NOAA published the comprehensive plan in January 1997.
 The management plan took effect on July 1, 1997, at which point the Looe Key sanctuary was disestablished, its headquarters were integrated into the headquarters of the Florida Keys National Marine Sanctuary, and the waters of the former Looe Key sanctuary were redesignated as the Looe Key Existing Management Area.

 The Looe Key Existing Management Area contains the Looe Key Sanctuary Preservation Area and the Looe Key Special Use Research Only Area.
-The Looe Key Existing Management Area sometimes still is referred to as the "Looe Key National Marine Sanctuary."
+The Looe Key Existing Management Area sometimes still is referred to informally as the "Looe Key National Marine Sanctuary".